7 Questions to Ask Before You Open an Online Store

 - Zero in on a niche group of consumers or a niche interest

-If you already have a brick-and-mortar store, will you sell the same items that you sell in your store or just a subset of your inventory?
+If you already have a brick-and-mortar shop, will you sell the same items both online and offline or just a subset of your inventory?
 Or will you sell something completely different that’s more suited to eCommerce?

 Can you sell those products online?

-Once you’ve decided what you’re going to sell, you need to think about the logistics of selling those products online.
-There are three things to focus on here: experience, cost, and shipping.
+Once you’ve decided what you’re going to sell, you need to think about the logistics of selling them online.
+There are three things to focus on here: experience, cost and shipping.

 Many businesses benefit from having a brick-and-mortar location where people can interact with their products.
 If you sell online, you need to think about how you replace that in-person experience.
 It’s pretty standard to have multiple photos (or maybe even video) for each product on your site along with reviews.
 But think about what else would help customers make the decision to buy.